isomerpages/moe-temaseksec/_curriculum/Co Curricular Activities/Environmental Science Club.md

 ## MISSION

 The Environmental Science Club aspires to tackle the challenges of climate change through creating awareness and personal responsibility within our school and community.
-The members all uphold a common goal to develop environmentally-friendly habits which translate into lifelong actions that seek to make our world a better place.
-Our CCA also aims to learn more about biodiversity and strives to become people truly living in harmony with nature.
+The members all uphold a common goal to develop environmentally-friendly habits which translate into lifelong actions that seek to make our world a better place.&nbsp;Our CCA also aims to learn more about biodiversity and strives to become people truly living in harmony with nature.

 ![gc.jpg](/images/gc.jpg)